cathymonkey/infoScience/Journal.md

 *1. What are some ways in which Computer Science can help the fight against Covid-19?*

+We can understand the protein structure the coronavirus contains and how these proteins work by programming a simulation on a large number of computers.
+Therefore, we can effectively find a treatment to stop the proteins work which means killing the virus.

 *2. In your opinion, should people enable access to the resources of their personal computers as tools for research?
 Are there any risks?*

+I think people should but not required to.
+Even though the scientists have built the internet security system for the project, it can't avoid being attacked 100%.
+Also, there is lots of privacy in personal resources stored in the computers.
+However, it's really meaningful to help run the project as it can take a big step on researching coronavirus.
+To sum up, the choice is decided by people based on their trust on the project.

+Then I watched the video and programmed a small part of simulation of spreading out the virus in the community.

 2. What did we learn?